yuki-123/sample-work/README.md

 Test.xml

-This program support testing on multiple browsers to change the browser, changes the browser parameter in Test.xml and run the test as TestNG test.
+This program takes parameters from Test.xml file.
+To change browser, changes the browser parameter in Test.xml and run the test as TestNG test.